-Pratapgad Fort, built by Shivaji in 1656 (and still owned by his descendents), straddles a high mountain ridge 24km northwest of the town of Mahabaleshwar.
+Pratapgad Fort, built by Shivaji in 1656 (and still owned by his descendants), straddles a high mountain ridge 24km northwest of the town of Mahabaleshwar.
 In 1659, Shivaji agreed to meet Bijapuri General Afzal Khan here in an attempt to end a stalemate.
 Despite a no-arms agreement, Shivaji, upon greeting Khan, disembowelled his enemy with a set of iron baghnakh (tiger’s claws).
 Khan’s tomb (out of bounds) marks the site of this painful encounter at the base of the fort.

-Fresh fruit, juice, snacks and simpler restaurants are scattered about the staircase to the fort.
+Pratapgad is reached by a 500-step climb that affords brilliant views.
+Fresh fruit, juice, snacks and simple restaurants are scattered about the staircase to the fort.

-From the bus stand in Mahabaleshwar, a state bus tour (₹165 return, one hour, 9.30am) does a daily shuttle to the fort, with a waiting time of around one hour.
+From the bus stand in Mahabaleshwar, a state bus tour (₹150 return, one hour, 9.30am) does a daily shuttle to the fort, with a waiting time of around one hour.
 Taxi drivers in Mahabaleshwar charge a fixed ₹1000 for the return trip, including one hour's waiting time.